xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4/index.md

 The first step is essentially a preparation.

-You need to make sure if your current server is compatible with X-Cart 5 and if not, set up a new server for it or perform the upgrade locally.
+You need to make sure if your current server is {% link "compatible with X-Cart 5" ref_19hsx4O9 %} and if not, set up a new server for it or perform the upgrade locally.

 Besides, you may want to check what data is migrated by the 'X-Cart v4 to v5 Data Migration Wizard' module.